khanghy2130/chatapp/README.md

 The project is live at http://project02-chatapp.herokuapp.com

-A chat app where users can chat with each other if they are in the same room.
+A chat app where users can create public/private rooms to chat.

 Tools used: Node.js, Express.js, Socket.io